South Eastern Freeway laws and penalties for heavy vehicles

-When descending the South Eastern Freeway, truck and bus drivers must:
+When driving down the South Eastern Freeway, truck and bus drivers must:

 Penalties

-Remember to use a safety ramp if you have any doubts about arriving safely at the major intersection at the end of the steep descent.
+If you have any doubt about arriving safely at the major intersection at the end of the steep descent, use a safety ramp.

-Two serious crashes involving out-of-control heavy vehicles tragically resulted in the loss of lives and serious injuries in 2010 and 2014.
+Two serious crashes tragically resulted in lives lost and serious injuries in 2010 and 2014.
+These crashes involved out-of-control heavy vehicles.

-Rule 108 (and associated penalties) continues to apply on all other descents across South Australia where a “Trucks and buses must use low gear” sign applies, including:
+Rule 108 (and related penalties) still applies to all other descents where a 'Trucks and buses must use low gear' sign applies.
+This includes:

 - Willunga Hill